 The most impressive exhibit in the Steven F. Udvar-Hazy Center, the Smithsonian National Air and Space Museum, was the space shuttle Discovery.
 It boasts of having been the longest-serving spacecraft.
 It flew as many as 39 times from 1984 to 2011.

 I was overwhelmed by its size.
 It was much larger than I had expected.
-Also, I was especially interested in the tiles partly because I had worked for a tile manufacturer before.
+Also, I was especially interested in the tiles, partly because I had worked for a tile manufacturer before.
 Different tiles were used for the spacecraft.

-The black tiles protect the spacecraft against temperatures of up to 1,260 degrees Celsius, while white tiles resist temperatures up to 649 degrees Celsius.
+The black tiles protect the spacecraft against temperatures of up to 1,260 degrees Celsius, while the white tiles resist temperatures up to 649 degrees Celsius.

 I saw some other interesting artifacts, too.

-Having my curiosity fully satisfied, I left the museum for the hotel.
+With my curiosity fully satisfied, I left the museum for the hotel.

-(to be continued…)
+(To be continued…)